 Children older than 5 years.
 Leukotriene modifiers provide clinical benefit in children older than 5 years at all levels of severity155-159, but generally less than that of low-dose inhaled glucocorticosteroids160.
 Leukotriene modifiers provide partial protection against exercise-induced bronchoconstriction within hours after administration with no loss of bronchoprotective effect200.
 As add-on treatment in children whose asthma is insufficiently controlled by low doses of inhaled glucocorticosteroids, leukotriene modifiers provide moderate clinical improvements, including a significant reduction in exacerbations^{161,162}.
 Combination therapy is less effective in controlling asthma in children with moderate persistent asthma than increasing to moderate doses of inhaled glucocorticosteroids201.
+Montelukast has not been demonstrated to be an effective inhaled glucocorticosteroid sparing alternative in children with moderate-to-severe persistent asthma219.

 Children 5 years and younger.
 In addition to the efficacy as described above^{163,164}, leukotriene modifiers reduce viralinduced asthma exacerbations in children ages 2-5 with a history of intermittent asthma164.

-Side effects - No safety concerns have been demonstrated from the use of leukotriene modifiers in children.
+Side effects -No safety concerns have been demonstrated from the use of leukotriene modifiers in children.